 - Boston Globe article on the importance of this bill: “Dietary supplements, largely unregulated, deserve the state’s skepticism”

 - New York 1 news piece and interview with Iman Hariri-Kia on dangerous dietary supplements

-- Paper co-authored by STRIPED Director S. Bryn Austin: Over-the-Counter and Out-of-Control: Legal Strategies to Protect Youths from Abusing Products for Weight Control
+- Papers co-authored by STRIPED Director S. Bryn Austin:

 - Article in the Harvard Public Health Review by S. Bryn Austin titled Odds, Arcs, and Policy Change: A Step-by-Step Look at a Public Health Campaign Taking on the Dietary Supplements Industry

 - Article co-authored by STRIPED’s Jordan Levinson and STRIPED Director S. Bryn Austin: Diet Pill and Laxative Use for Weight Control and Subsequent Incident Eating Disorder in US Young Women: 2001–2016